Alaphilippe storms to victory again at cycling world championships - RFI

 "It kind of makes it doubly joyful to win here," he added.

-France team boss Thomas Voekler repeated the word "indescribable" as he hugged Alaphilippe vigorously.
+France team boss Thomas Voeckler repeated the word "indescribable" as he hugged Alaphilippe vigorously.

 "We hadn't planned it that way," Alaphilippe said smiling.